 - 6.1.
-The school clearly communicates a whole-school commitment to addressing bullying in the form of a written statement which is regularly promoted across the whole school. - 6.2.
+The school clearly communicates a whole-school commitment to addressing bullying which is regularly promoted across the whole school. - 6.2.
 All reported or investigated instances of bullying will be investigated by a member of staff. - 6.3.
 Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work. - 6.4.
 All types of bullying will be discussed as part of the curriculum. - 6.5.
 Diversity, difference and respect for others is promoted and celebrated through various lessons. - 6.6.
 Seating plans will be organised and altered in a way that prevents instances of bullying. - 6.7.
 Potential victims of bullying are placed in working groups with other pupils who do not abuse or take advantage of others.